fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 console.log(a); // logs 1
 ```

 In this case, the `var a` at line 3 is accessing the same variable as declared on line 1.
-These variables exist in the same namespace because they are not block scoped.
+These variables exist in the same namespace because they are part of the same scope.
 However, if one were to use `let`:

 ```javascript
 let a = 0;